-Children younger than 6 years
+Children under 6 years of age:

 The safety and efficacy of use in children younger than 6 years has not been studied.
-Therefore, Rosuvastatin is not recommended for use in children younger than 6 years.
+Therefore, rosuvastatin is not recommended for use in children younger than 6 years.

-Use in the elderly
+Use in elderly

-A start dose of 5 mg is recommended in patients >70 years (see section 4.4).
+A start dose of 5 mg is recommended in patients older than 70 years (see section 4.4).
 No other dose adjustment is necessary in relation to age.

-Dosage in patients with renal insufficiency
+Use in patients with renal insufficiency

 No dose adjustment is necessary in patients with mild to moderate renal impairment.
 The recommended start dose is 5 mg in patients with moderate renal impairment (creatinine clearance <60 ml/min).
 The 40 mg dose is contraindicated in patients with moderate renal impairment.
-The use of Rosuvastatin in patients with severe renal impairment is contraindicated for all doses (see section 4.3 and section 5.2).
+The use of rosuvastatin in patients with severe renal impairment is contraindicated for all doses (see sections 4.3 and 5.2).

-Dosage in patients with hepatic impairment
+Use in patients with hepatic impairment